The joie de vivre spirit of Paris is turned up to an 11 during New Year's Eve.

 Looking for the top places to groove your way into the New Year?
 Here are the top New Year parties and events in Paris you should be heading to.

-Bring 2019 to a close in style with Disneyland Paris's New Year's Eve party.
-Unlike other days, the theme park attractions will remain open until after midnight.
-Welcome 2020 with your favourite Disney characters, along with dance parties, fireworks, attractions and, of course, a classic Disney parade.
+Bring 2022 to a close in style with Disneyland Paris's New Year's Eve party.
+Unlike other days, the theme park attractions will remain open until after midnight (2 AM).
+Welcome 2023 with your favourite Disney characters, along with dance parties, fireworks, attractions and, of course, a classic Disney parade.